0xTacoTruck/cyfrin-foundry-upgradable-smart-contracts/Notes.md

     - Need to move the state of the old contract to the new upgraded one
 3. Proxies
    1. Metamorphic proxies
-   2. Transparent upgradable proxies
+   2. Transparent upgradeable proxies
-   3. Universal upgradable proxies
+   3. Universal upgradeable proxies
    4. Diamon Proxies

 ## Proxy Deep-Dive